FlowFuse/website/src/blog/2023/12/dashboard-0-10-0.md

 A few things of importance to note here:

-- `ref` is Vue's replace for `document.getElementById()`.
-This is coped to each instance of the component, meaning we can call `this.$refs['my-video']` to access the video element, and this doesn't reak when duplicating the widget multiple times in Dashboard.
+- `ref` is Vue's replacement for `document.getElementById()`.
+This is copied to each instance of the component, meaning we can call `this.$refs['my-video']` to access the video element, and this doesn't break when duplicating the widget multiple times in Dashboard.
 - `style=""` is required here to ensure the video fills the group/wrapper that it is contained within.
-- `@play=` is Vue's way of binding onto the standard `onplay` event listerner available on HTML video players.
+- `@play=` is Vue's way of binding onto the standard `onplay` event listener available on HTML video players.
 We'll define the `onPlay` method in the next section.
 - `@pause=` is our event listener for when the video is paused by the user.
 As with `onPlay`, we'll define this shortly.

 With _just_ the above defined, we end up with a standard video player rendered:

 ![HTML5 Video Player rendered in Dashboard](./images/dashboard-video-1.png)

-### Defining the Behaviours (VueJS)
+### Defining the Behaviors (VueJS)

 Now we begin to build our Vue component.
 Referring back to our earlier set of features, we'll tackle these one at a time.